-A few months earlier, on a sunny Saturday, I met Carol Davis for lunch in Manhattan's West Village.
-Carol cofounded The Brigid Alliance-a nonprofit that arranges and pays the way for individuals across the country forced to travel for abortion care-and now she was discussing with McSweeney's a potential collaboration: an anthology that would respond to our urgent reproductive freedom crisis.
-I'd just curated and edited another anthology for McSweeney's, Indelible in the Hippocampus: Writings from the Me Too Movement, and Amanda Uhle, McSweeney's publisher, asked if I'd take on this new project, a book she hoped would be similar in format and spirit.
+Davis and Lenore Davis for lunch in Manhattan's West Village.
+Carol and Lenore cofounded The Brigid Alliance-a nonprofit that arranges and pays the way for individuals across the country forced to travel for abortion care-and now they were discussing with McSweeney's a potential collaboration: an anthology that would respond to our urgent reproductive freedom crisis.
+I'd just curated and edited another anthology for McSweeney's, Indelible in the Hippocampus: Writings from the Me Too Movement, and Amanda Uhle, McSweeney's executive director, asked if I'd take on this new project, a book she hoped would be similar in format and spirit.
 I arrived at that lunch thinking I was versed in the topic of reproductive freedom, that I understood our crisis and its circumstances.
-But as I listened to Carol, I realized the situation was far more dire than I knew.
+But as I listened to Carol and Lenore, I realized the situation was far more dire than I knew.

 According to the Center for Reproductive Rights, if Roe v.
 Wade were overturned, twenty-four states could immediately prohibit abortion.
 When you consider that laws restricting abortion are being enacted at an alarming rate-forty-six laws in eighteen states in the first nine months of 2019 alone-the terror intensifies.
 And have you heard of fake clinics?
-According to US reproductive rights organization Reproaction, there are currently about 2,700 anti-abortion centers1 across the country-more than three times2 the number of clinics that provide abortion care-many of which masquerade as abortion clinics, so they may promote their agenda in all kinds of effective ways, such as suggesting a woman take time to consider her options and scheduling her next appointment for a date when her pregnancy would be too advanced to terminate legally.
+According to US reproductive rights organization Reproaction, there are currently about 2,700 anti-abortion centers across the country-more than three times the number of clinics that provide abortion care-many of which masquerade as abortion clinics, so they may promote their agenda in all kinds of effective ways, such as suggesting a woman take time to consider her options and scheduling her next appointment for a date when her pregnancy would be too advanced to terminate legally.